atwalnimrat/process-visualizer/README.md

 ## Process Visualizer

-A frameless, transparent GUI application to visualize processes in real-time, built with Python.
-It features a system stats (CPU usage, memory usage, CPU temperature) visualizer which is toggable using a button.
+A frameless GUI application to visualize processes as bubbles bouncing around on your screen.
+It is built using Python and features a system stats (CPU usage, memory usage, CPU temperature) visualizer which is toggable using a button.
 Designed for all desktop environments.

 ---

 ## Features

-* Frameless, transparent window interface for unobtrusive visualization
+* Frameless, always on top, transparent window interface for unobtrusive visualization
-* Real-time process monitoring
+* Real-time process monitoring with fun bubbles
 * Real-time CPU usage, CPU temperature and memory usage graphs
 * Lightweight and minimal UI
 * Can be set to auto-start on login in Fedora GNOME